MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMobilityPolicy.md

 ```

 ### -VoiceSettings
-Controls how audio is connected by mobile devices joining a meeting or a peer-to-peer call.
+Controls how audio is connected by a mobile device joining a meeting or a peer-to-peer call.
 When the Skype for Business client is first run, and the user is enabled for Phone System with a Calling Plan, they are prompted to configure a call back phone number.
 This number is stored in settings under the **Calls and Meetings** section and will be used based on the value chosen for this parameter.
 Acceptable values are:

 **VoIPAlways:** WiFi will be used when available, otherwise a call back will be performed.